Altrincham Today, the trading name of Hyperlocal Today Ltd, is committed to working within and adhering strictly to the Editors’ Code of Practice.

 - You can also complain about the conduct of an individual journalist or employee of the publication in question, with reference to specific (if any) clauses of the Editors’ Code which are in breach.

 - Complaints must be contemporaneous and must be made within four months of publication.

 - The publication will endeavor to respond to the complainant within 21 working days.

-The Independent Community News Network (ICNN) is run and administrated by the Centre for Community Journalism which is part of Cardiff University’s Transforming Communities flagship engagement project.
+We have a membership application pending with The Independent Community News Network (ICNN), which is run and administrated by the Centre for Community Journalism and part of Cardiff University’s Transforming Communities flagship engagement project.
 Cardiff School of Journalism, Media and Culture Studies, Cardiff University, Bute Building, King Edward VII Avenue, Cardiff, CF10 3NB, 02920 688 750.